 Under the original NBN plan the fixed wireless roll out was planned to be finalised in 2016, the current plan is that this will not happen before 2020.
-The roll out finally started to gather pace in 2015.
+The roll has finally started to gather pace.

 The wireless roll out had bipartisan support and is therefore not affected by the ideological political discussions that are taking place in relation to the fixed network.

-After the successful launch of the first NBN satellite, services started to be rolled out in mid 2016, the second satellite is set for launch in October 2016.
+After the successful launch of the first NBN satellite, services started to be rolled out in mid 2016.

 This report provides the background information to these network developments and follows the developments as they happen throughout the building phase.